Skip to Main Content

 What words would you use to describe what is happening in this picture?

-The descriptor used in Education Full Text is Creative activities & seat work
+The descriptor used in Education Research Complete is Creative activities & seat work

 Fingerpainting, by bloomsberries, used under a Creative Commons CC BY-ND 2.0 license.